Solar-network/docs/docs/tutorials/node/secure.md

 ---
-title: "How to Secure Your Swipechain Node"
+title: "How to Secure Your Solar Node"
 ---

-# How to Secure Your Swipechain Node
+# How to Secure Your Solar Node

-When running an Swipechain node, especially a Delegate Node, you should consider your server's security as your main priority.
+When running an Solar node, especially a Delegate Node, you should consider your server's security as your main priority.
 This guide will walk you through securing your nodes.
 It is not an exhaustive guide, and highly platform dependent, but it is a good start.

-We assume you completed all the steps as outlined in the previous guide: [Setup Your Swipechain Node]().
+We assume you completed all the steps as outlined in the previous guide: [Setup Your Solar Node]().

 [[toc]]